-- A.1.
-This code applies to near-infrared (NIR) grain analyzers; that is, devices used to indicate the constituent values (other than moisture content) of grain using near-infrared reflectance or transmittance technology.
+A.1.
+General. - This code applies to near-infrared (NIR) grain analyzers; that is, devices used to indicate the constituent values (other than moisture content) of grain using near-infrared reflectance or transmittance technology.
 These instruments may analyze either whole grain or ground grain samples.
 The code consists of general requirements applicable to all NIR analyzers and specific requirements applicable only to certain types of NIR analyzers, grain types, or grain constituents.
 In addition to meeting the requirements of this code, a whole grain NIR analyzer that displays a measured moisture value must also comply with the requirements of the Grain Moisture Meters Code.

-(Added 2001) - A.2.
+- A.2.
+Exceptions.
 This code does not apply to devices used for in-motion measurement of grain constituent values. - A.3.
 Calibrations.
-The National Type Evaluation Program Certificate of Conformance (CC) shall indicate the native moisture basis of each calibration.
+The National Type Evaluation Program (NTEP) Certificate of Conformance (CC) shall indicate the native moisture basis of each calibration.
 The "native" moisture basis is the default moisture basis of the sealable constituent calibration (or constituent calibration pair when a non-displayed moisture calibration is also involved).
 If an NIR analyzer uses a self-generated moisture measurement internally but does NOT display or record a moisture value, the moisture calibration shall be considered to be a part of the constituent calibration.
 For such calibrations, the CC shall state: "Includes non-displayed moisture calibration."
 Changes to any part of such calibrations shall require changes to the CC.
-(Added 2001) - A.4.
-See also Sec.
-1.10; General Code requirements.